Karoi residents were awarded with diplomas for participation in the small grants program

-In total 10 million tenge was allocated for the grants.
-From the beginning of 2020, the Program was directed to finance the service projects for the population, as well as involving women in the development of entrepreneurship.
+From the beginning of 2020, the program had the goal to finance socially significant projects, as well as involving women in the development of entrepreneurship.

 A poll conducted last year in the Ile-Balkhash region showed that the interviewed women, when were asked about their personal plans for the near future, declared their readiness to “open their own business” - 40.3%.
 36.4 percents of women were going to continue doing housework.
 Another 16.4% “would like to get an additional profession”, and 9.4% - want to get an additional education, 5.5% declared their desire to engage in socially useful work and civic activity.